9 Secret Signs Your Bones Are in Trouble

 Your nails are brittle

-Broken nails are an annoyance, but if you’re noticing that your nails are breaking more often than normal it might be cause for concern.
-Your nails can turn brittle for a number of reasons, but the two most prominent ones are collagen and calcium deficiencies.
-Collagen is a protein that supports your skin, connective tissue, and skeleton.
+Broken nails are an annoyance, but if you’re noticing that your nails are breaking more often than normal it might be cause for concern about bone loss.
+Your nails can turn brittle for a number of reasons, but the two most prominent issues could be a collagen or calcium deficiency.
+Collagen is a protein that supports your skin, connective tissue and skeleton.
 You can keep it healthy with foods, like berries, leafy greens, soy, and citrus.
 Calcium is a mineral that’s integral to bone health—besides dairy, you can also get calcium from dark leafy greens and sardines.
 If you’re lacking either of these skeletal superheroes, you’re likely to see the negative results in your manicure.

 You don’t exercise